Best small electric cars 2021

 City cars make perfect sense when it comes to electrification.
 In petrol form, these small machines often have limited power, but an electric motor means they’re quicker and more refined, and because they’re generally light, range can be fairly respectable, too.

 It certainly is with the SEAT Mii electric.
-With the petrol-powered Mii no longer available, this is your only choice if you want the smallest SEAT on sale.
-We’ve been running one on our fleet and can confirm it’s a great urban EV, thanks to a number of factors.
+With the petrol-powered Mii no longer available, and the EV model now only in supply from existing stock, the clock is ticking for the smallest SEAT on sale.
+We ran the all-electric one on our fleet and can confirm it’s a great urban EV, thanks to a number of factors.

 One is that CCS rapid charging is standard, which isn’t always the case with small EVs.
 A 40kW DC feed means the car’s 38.6kWh battery can be topped up to 80 per cent in less than an hour.
 With a full battery you’ll have around 160 miles of range.